 At Ahuja & Ahuja Chartered Accountants, we offer comprehensive Stock Audit services to businesses and companies in Delhi/NCR region of New Delhi, Noida, Gurugram (Gurgaon) and Greater Noida.
-Our experienced team of Chartered Accountants conducts physical verification of inventory / stock and provides an independent audit opinion.
+Our experienced team of Chartered Accountants are experts in conducting Inventory Audit in India and provide an independent audit opinion.

 Stock Audit is a process of physically verifying the inventory/stock of a company to ensure that the book stock matches the physical stock.
 It helps in identifying any discrepancies and correcting them by passing necessary adjustment entries.

 A stock audit, also known as an inventory audit, is a process wherein a company’s inventory is physically counted and verified.
 The aim is to match the physical count with the inventory levels shown in the company’s books of account and to identify any discrepancies.
 This process helps in identifying any issues of theft, damage, misplacement, obsolescence, or clerical errors.

 The scope of Stock Audit can vary depending on the size of the company, the type of inventory, and industry-specific requirements.
 Here are some common elements that are included in the scope of Stock Audit:

 - Physical Verification of Inventory: This involves physically counting and verifying the quantity and condition of the inventory to ensure that it matches with the records maintained by the company.